Best 11 Passwordless Authentication Solutions For Business (2026)

 Yubico YubiKey Logo

 Yubico is rated highly in the identity and access management space, serving millions of end-users in 160 countries and providing access to nearly 1,000 apps.
 YubiKey is a hardware security key that provides phishing-resistant authentication through a physical touch or tap.
 It supports FIDO2, U2F, OTP, PIV, and smart card protocols on a single device.
-We think it’s the strongest option if your organisation prioritises hardware-backed phishing resistance.
+We think it’s the strongest option if your organization prioritizes hardware-backed phishing resistance.

 Customers consistently praise daily reliability.
 Once set up, the authentication experience is predictable and adds almost no friction.
 Documentation quality gets specific positive attention, and multi-year users report using the same key without issues.
 The challenges are inherent to hardware-based authentication.
 Losing a key without backup provisioning creates immediate access recovery challenges.
 And initial protocol setup involves a learning curve for teams with varied technical expertise.